Zali Steggall: Early life

-Skiing career
+Skiing career (1992–2002)

 Despite moving back to Australia, the Steggall siblings regularly travelled to the northern hemisphere to train.
 She was also sent overseas by the Australian Ski Institute to train under Austrian alpine coach Helmut Spiegl.

 Steggall was selected to make her Olympic debut in Albertville in 1992, at the age of 17.
 She came 23rd out of 44 entries in the giant slalom event, and failed to finish the slalom or the combined event.
-At the 1994 Olympics in Lillehammer, the size of the field was scaled back.
+At the 1994 Olympics in Lillehammer, the size of the field was reduced.
 Steggall came 22nd out of 28 athletes in the slalom and 24th and last in the giant slalom.
 She withdrew from the super-G and was unplaced in the overall standings.

-In December 1995, Steggall broke into the top 10 in a World Cup event for the first time, placing 10th in the slalom event at Sankt Anton.
-In January 1996, Steggall came fourth at the World Championships in Sestriere, Italy, missing bronze by just 0.04 s.
+In December 1995, Steggall broke into the top 10 in a World Cup event, placing 10th in the slalom event at Sankt Anton.
+In January 1996, Steggall came fourth at the World Championships in Sestriere, Italy, missing bronze by 0.04 seconds.

 Steggall came into the 1998 Winter Olympics in Nagano as one of the medal favourites.
 Three months earlier, she had become the first Australian woman to win a World Cup event in alpine skiing, after winning the slalom event at Park City, Utah.
-She posted the fastest time in both of her runs to win by 0.76sec.
+She posted the fastest time in both of her runs to win by 0.78 seconds.
 She then came fifth, sixth and tenth in the next three World Cup events to be ranked sixth in the world.
 Steggall won a Europa Cup event at Piancavallo.
 She won Australia's first individual Winter Olympic medal with a bronze in slalom skiing at Nagano in 1998.
-Her time of 1 m 32.67 s was 0.27 s behind the winner.
-In December, Steggall placed second in a World Cup event at Mammoth Mountain, missing the gold medal by 0.01 s to Anja Pärson.
-She had earlier placed seventh at Park City.
+Her time of 1 minute 32.67 seconds was 0.27 seconds behind the winner.
+In December, Steggall placed second in a World Cup event at Mammoth Mountain, missing the gold medal by 0.01 seconds to Anja Pärson.
+This 2nd place finish made her the first woman from Australia to win an alpine medal in a World Cup competition.
+She had earlier placed second at Park City, giving her an overall ranking of seventh.